linghuix/Epos4_CanOpen_Controller/Readme.md

 * Maxon EC90

-## Examples

 ### SDO drive mode

-in `SDO` folder, motor is simply drived by SDO mode without using Festival library, which is useful in uncomplex driving situation.
+In `SDO` folder, motor is simply drived by SDO mode without using Festival library, which is useful in uncomplex driving situation especially when the flash size of contorl board is limited.

 ### PDO drive mode

-in `PDO` folder, motor is  drived by PDO mode with Festival library.
+In `PDO` folder, motor is drived by PDO mode with Festival library.
+This is mainly used in synchronized multi-motor contorl situations.
+In example of branch `posControl_Exo_V3`, we control six motors with EPOS4 at same time.